seyhajin/monkey2/modules/monkey/docs/language/loop-statements.md

 `Forever`

-`Exit` and `Continue` may be used within a While loop to abruptly terminate or continue loop execution.
+`Exit` and `Continue` may be used within a Repeat loop to abruptly terminate or continue loop execution.

 #### For (Numeric)